tom-meyer/halp/aws/README.md

 > the bucket policy that you created for your OAI not evaluated for those
 > files.
 In that case, use object ACLs to give permissions to your OAI.

+However, cross-account object ownership can now be managed with a new feature:

+> You can now use a new per-bucket setting to enforce uniform object ownership
+> within a bucket.
+This will simplify many applications, and will obviate the
+> need for the Lambda-powered self-COPY that has become a popular way to do this
+> up until now.
+Because this setting changes the behavior seen by the account
+> that is uploading, the PUT request must include the `bucket-owner-full-control`
+> ACL.
+You can also choose to use a bucket policy that requires the inclusion of
+> this ACL.

 Verify keypair fingerprint
 --------------------------